ascholerChemeketa/cs160Reader/_sources/ComputingFields/Cybersecurity.rst

 Cybersecurity jobs from the technical (cryptography, network defense) to business and management (setting organization policy and training users).
-Even within the more technical jobs, there are a wide variety of specialization that may require advanced skills in programming, networking, system administration, or mathematics.
+Even within the more technical jobs, there are a wide variety of specializations that may require advanced skills in programming, networking, system administration, or mathematics.

 **Typical careers:**